RobinMalfait/changelog/README.md

 `[Unreleased]` section into the new version.
 It will also add the current date and update the references.

-> Currently we assume that you have a `package.json` file.
+> Currently we assume that you have a `package.json` file, if you are using one
+> of the implicit/relative strategies.

 We have different strategies for releasing: